Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-03-24-how-to-use-rife-3d-frequencies-for-abscesses-secondary.md

 Before you start using Rife 3D frequencies, you need to make sure that your Rife machine is working properly and that you have a comfortable and quiet environment.
 You will need:

-- A Rife machine that can generate Rife 3D frequencies.
-You can buy one online or build your own.
+- A Brain Beats Rife machine that can generate Rife 3D frequencies.
+You can use it online or build your own from a the generator.
 Make sure that it has the preset for abscesses secondary or that you can program it manually with the frequencies listed above.
-- Electrodes or speakers to deliver the sound waves to your body.
-If you use electrodes, you will need to attach them to the skin near the affected area or on the acupuncture points that correspond to it.
+- Speakers to deliver the sound waves to your body.
 If you use speakers, you will need to place them close to your ears or around your head.
 - A timer or a stopwatch to keep track of the duration of each session.
 - A comfortable chair or bed where you can relax and listen to the sound waves.
 - A dim light or a blindfold to block out any visual distractions.